djipko/oslo_messaging_rig/README.rst

 Examples
 --------

-* Run a consumer that will send 20k 10kb messages as fast as it can.
+* Run a producer that will send 20k 10kb messages as fast as it can.

 .. code-block:: bash